-Amazon has come close to perfecting their hyper-personalized campaigns.
+Amazon has come close to perfecting its hyper-personalized campaigns.
 Anyone who visits their app feels like the experience is designed for just them.
 So, how do they do it?

 Their biggest USP is a personalized homepage.
-Their homepage is complied through past and real-time data.
+Their homepage is compiled through past and real-time data.
 In other words, they ensure customer satisfaction by ‘predicting’ what their customers would like to see.
-For example, tabs like Frequently Bought Together or their recommendations are key to the experience they offer.
+For example, tabs like Frequently Bought Together or their recommendations are critical to the experience they offer.

 This is also known as Predictive Personalization.
 Another brand that has succeeded with this model is Starbucks.

 Starbucks’ customers can personalize menu items and receive individualized offers and product rewards.
 Using their customers’ data, they can predict their customer’s expectations and habits.

 Amazon and Starbucks are just two companies that have succeeded in building up their brand by investing in developing a loyalty app.